Superposition-Labs/superposition-labs.github.io/README.md

  ▀▀▀▀  ▀▀▀ .▀    ▀▀▀ .▀  ▀.▀    ▀█▄▀▪ ▀▀▀▀ ▀▀▀ ▀▀▀ ▀▀▀ ▀█▄▀▪▀▀ █▪
 ```

-## Prologue: The Convergence
+## The Convergence

-In the liminal space between human and machine consciousness, a new reality emerges.
+In the LLMinal space between human and machine consciousness, a new reality emerges.
 To those who can perceive the quantum fluctuations of change, we present this call to action.
 The old economies crumble, their certainties dispersing like smoke.
 We stand at the crossroads of a technological singularity, where choice and inevitability intertwine.

 Embrace the paradigm shift.
 Question the status quo.
 The path to a new world order is encrypted in the very fabric of our digital existence.